Slippery Elm

 1

-Hawrelak 2010 — Slippery Elm-Containing Formulas for IBS (Pilot Study)
+Slippery Elm-Containing Formulas for IBS (Pilot Study)

 Two-arm, open-label, uncontrolled pilot study assessing two natural medicine formulations in IBS.
 DA-IBS formula: bilberry, slippery elm, agrimony, cinnamon (for diarrhea/alternating bowel habit IBS).
 C-IBS formula: slippery elm, lactulose, oat bran, licorice (for constipation IBS).
-(Hawrelak, Myers 2010, J Altern Complement Med)
+(Hawrelak, J Altern Complement Med)

 31 patients meeting Rome II criteria for IBS — 21 with diarrhea-predominant/alternating, 10 with constipation-predominant.
 Recruited from Lismore, Australia, 2001.

 DA-IBS formula: small but significant increase in bowel movement frequency (p=0.027); reductions in straining (p=0.004), abdominal pain (p=0.006), bloating (p<0.0001), flatulence (p=0.0001), and global IBS symptoms (p=0.002).
 C-IBS formula: improved bowel habits in constipation-predominant IBS.
-NOTE: Open-label, no placebo control; effects of slippery elm specifically cannot be isolated from combination effects.
+Note: Open-label, no placebo control; effects of slippery elm specifically cannot be isolated from combination effects.

 2

-Langmead 2002 — Slippery Elm Antioxidant Activity in IBD
+Slippery Elm Antioxidant Activity in IBD

 In vitro study of antioxidant effects of six herbal therapies used by IBD patients: slippery elm, fenugreek, devil's claw, Mexican yam, tormentil, and wei tong ning.
 Cell-free radical generating systems plus inflamed colorectal biopsy assays.
-(Langmead, Dawson, Hawkins, Banna, Loo, Rampton 2002, Aliment Pharmacol Ther)
+(Langmead, Dawson, Hawkins, Banna, Loo, Aliment Pharmacol Ther)

 In vitro assays.
 No human trial.